BryanWilhite/Blog/presentation/entry/2016/2016-11-21-installed-choco-exe-on-the-azure-vm.md

  - chocolatey-uninstall.extension v1.2.0
  - filezilla v3.22.2.2
  - git.install v2.10.2
- - notepadplusplus.install v7.2

-This is the other command that is super-useful:
+ - notepadplusplus.install v7.2This is the other command that is super-useful:choco list -localonly –allThis displays output like this:Chocolatey v0.10.3

-choco list -localonly –all

-This displays output like this:

-Chocolatey v0.10.3
 7zip.install 16.02.0.20160811
 autohotkey.portable 1.1.24.02
 autoit.commandline 3.3.14.2